Making Outerwear with Down or Polyester Fiberfill

 The variety of fabrics available for sewing outerwear is virtually unlimited, but some fabrics are used more often than others.

 Nylon is a continuous filament yarn that is lightweight, tough, and elastic.
-Because it can be woven very tightly, nylon tend to repels water.
+Because it can be woven very tightly, nylon tends to repel water.
 It is used almost exclusively in outerwear.
 Some disadvantages include a tendency to ravel and a slippery surface, which make sewing difficult.

 Cotton.
 Long staple cotton is used in outerwear fabric.
 It is absorbent, but not very strong, and it may tend to mildew.
 Cotton blended with nylon or polyester is a good choice for some outerwear items.